-3.1 AirLink Header
+3.2 AirLink Header

 The AirLink header is composed of two control bytes.
 It is defined in Figure 2.1.
-The control bytes must be pre-pended before, and must be included in, the FEC encoding process.
-The bit order is that the most significant bit of the Version is the most significant bit of the most significant bit of the least significant bit of the length field.
+The header bytes must be pre-pended before, and must be included in, the FEC encoding process.
+The bit order is that the most significant bit of the Version is the most significant bit of the most significant bit of the least bit of the least significant bit of the least significant bit of the least significant bit of the least bit of the least significant bit of the least bit o